The 20 Best Biliary Atresia Doctors Near Me in Michigan, US

 Accepting New Patients

-Eric Groh is a General Surgeon in Grand Rapids, Michigan.
-Dr. Groh has been practicing medicine for over 14 years and is rated as an Experienced provider by MediFind in the treatment of Biliary Atresia.
-His top areas of expertise are Infantile Pyloric Stenosis, Retroperitoneal Inflammation, Pulmonary Sequestration, and Atresia of Small Intestine.
+Eric Groh is a General Surgeon practicing medicine in Grand Rapids, Michigan.
+He has been practicing medicine for over 14 years.
+Dr. Groh is rated as an Experienced provider by MediFind in the treatment of Biliary Atresia.
+He is also highly rated in 15 other conditions, according to our data.
+His clinical expertise encompasses Infantile Pyloric Stenosis, Retroperitoneal Inflammation, Pulmonary Sequestration, and Atresia of Small Intestine.
+Dr. Groh is board certified in American Board Of Surgery and American Board Of Surgery.
 Dr. Groh is currently accepting new patients.

 Experienced in Biliary Atresia